M-Guard Isode's XML Guard

 - Rules and checks are applied.
 If anything fails, the content is rejected.

 - Content is send to the consumer.

-M-Guard can operate as an application level data diode, with application content being exchange through the Guard instance in only one direction.
-The Guard support supports optional control information (success or failed transfer) for use in providing reliability delivery.
-This can be disabled when not required by the application and undesirable for the deployment.
+M-Guard operates as an application level data diode, with application content being exchanged through the Guard instance in only one direction.
+A Guard supports optional control information (success or failed transfer) for use in providing reliability delivery.
+This can be disabled when not required by the application or when undesirable for the deployment.

 Unidirectional operation is desirable for several reasons:

 - It can support scenarios where content flows in one direction only.

 - It is straightforward to support bidirectional content flow by using a pair of M-Guards.

 - Rules for one direction of content flow can be specified simply and cleanly.

 M-Guard content is XML encoded.
 XML is a flexible language that enables a wide range of information to be specified.
 It enables M-Guard to be used to support a wide range of applications.